BlockchainCommons/GordianCosigner-iOS/Docs/Integrating.md

   "hasprivatekeys": false
 }
 ```

-5. Use that modified and checksummed descriptor with any `bitcoin-cli` functions to test your addresses with `deriveaddress`:
+Your final descriptor for use with Bitcoin Core should be the `descriptor` with checksum output by `getdescriptorinfo`.
 ```
-multi_desc_with_cs="wsh(sortedmulti(2,[a890879a/48'/1'/0'/2']tpubDEzcZKQ5N3ymDtUv6ekeyiESkAr5BwKSFdL4afXDDLf2f7KhJ5cyr2XrKqHwYutxYEVoUcDxdTFM2qPvvr1nwaa7HtAeJN4b4RuGRhPSS83/0/*,[90081696/48'/1'/0'/2']tpubDFhpmpiYsqtknPaom1M3hDM17gm4UPhCbjqj33k27tGf1bHWMcfyuNPLYozB1uzaaYyFz3CxJU7wzBdQ1FiRSfMaftbUYHgMZ5SrV5FcxV1/0/*))#clyps7au"
+$ multi_desc_with_cs="wsh(sortedmulti(2,[a890879a/48'/1'/0'/2']tpubDEzcZKQ5N3ymDtUv6ekeyiESkAr5BwKSFdL4afXDDLf2f7KhJ5cyr2XrKqHwYutxYEVoUcDxdTFM2qPvvr1nwaa7HtAeJN4b4RuGRhPSS83/0/*,[90081696/48'/1'/0'/2']tpubDFhpmpiYsqtknPaom1M3hDM17gm4UPhCbjqj33k27tGf1bHWMcfyuNPLYozB1uzaaYyFz3CxJU7wzBdQ1FiRSfMaftbUYHgMZ5SrV5FcxV1/0/*))#clyps7au"
-$ bitcoin-cli deriveaddresses $multi_desc_with_cs [0,10]
 ```

-### Exporting from Cosigners
+#### Creating a Descriptor from Cosigners Information

 Alternatively, you have everything you need in the **Cosigners** tab.
-You can go to each individual cosigner and incorporate all of that information to create your descriptor.
+You can go to each individual cosigner and incorporate all of that information to create your descriptor by hand.

 For example, look at the "Cosigner Detailer" for the first cosigner above and tap the "Text" button, which will give you an `xpub` that Bitcoin Core can understand:
 ```